Aditya148/Flip/README.md

 Flip builds on the shoulders of giants:
 - OpenAI, Azure OpenAI, Anthropic, Google for LLM APIs
 - Pinecone, Qdrant, Weaviate, Milvus, FAISS, Pgvector, Redis, Elasticsearch, MongoDB for vector storage
-- Sentence Transformers for local embeddings
+- Sentence Transformers, HuggingFace for embeddings and CLIP models
+- PyMuPDF, python-docx, BeautifulSoup for document processing
 - And many other open-source projects

 ## 📞 Support